-If you're using fuel rated at 87 octane or higher and you hear heavy knocking, your engine needs service.
-But don't worry if you hear a little pinging noise when you're accelerating or driving up a hill.
-That's normal, and you don't have to buy a higher octane fuel to get rid of pinging.
-It's the heavy, constant knock that means you have a problem.
-If your vehicle is certified to meet California Emission Standards (indicated on the underhood emission control label), it is designed to operate on fuels that meet California specifications.
-If such fuels are not available in states adopting California emissions standards, your vehicle will operate satisfactorily on fuels meeting federal specifications, but emission control system performance may be affected.
-The malfunction indicator lamp on your instrument panel may turn on and/or your vehicle may fail a smog-check test.
-See "Malfunction Indicator Lamp" in the Index.
-If this occurs, return to your authorized Chevrolet dealer for diagnosis to determine the cause of failure.
-In the event it is determined that the cause of the condition is the type of fuels used, repairs may not be covered by your warranty.
+If your vehicle is certified to meet California Emission Standards (see the underhood emission control label), it is designed to operate on fuels that meet California specifications.
+If this fuel is not available in states adopting California emissions standards, your vehicle will operate satisfactorily on fuels meeting federal specifications, but emission control system performance may be affected.
+The malfunction indicator lamp may turn on (see Malfunction Indicator Lamp on page 3-32) and your vehicle may fail a smog-check test.
+If this occurs, return to your authorized GM dealer for diagnosis.
+If it is determined that the condition is caused by the type of fuel used, repairs may not be covered by your warranty.